-Executive and Continuing Education Department (800) 684-2786 • (989) 837-4323 continuinged@northwood.edu
+Executive and Continuing Education Department Northwood University 4000 Whiting Drive Midland, MI 48640

-Northwood University

-4000 Whiting Drive

-Midland, MI 48640

 Northwood University's University of the Aftermarket

 The University of the Aftermarket is an educational alliance of the Auto Care Association, Automotive Warehouse Distributors Association (AWDA), and the Automotive Aftermarket Suppliers Association (AASA).
 Its mission is further strengthened by its affiliation with Northwood University, a private, accredited university that grants bachelor and master's degrees in a variety of specialized managerial and entrepreneurial business disciplines.